Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Methods

 \subsection{Integrated Modeling of Atmospheric Structure and Disequilibrium Chemistry}

 The atmospheric chemistry for V1298\,Tau\,b and TOI-451\,c is carried out using a combined radiative–convective and disequilibrium-kinetics framework.
-The atmospheres are discretized among 160 layers on a fixed pressure grid spanning from $10^{2}$ bar at the lower boundary to $10^{-7}$ bar at the top.
-This configuration provides sufficient vertical resolution to capture thermal gradients, chemical transitions, and vertical transport.
-The pressure–temperature (PT) structure of each planet is simulated using \texttt{petitCODE}, which solves for radiative–convective and thermochemical equilibrium.
-The radiative transfer in petitCODE is solved using the Feautrier method, together with Accelerated Lambda Iteration \citep{olson1986rapidly} and Ng acceleration \citep{1974JChPh612680N}.
-These techniques significantly reduce iteration times and expedite numerical stability in atmospheres.
-Convection is treated through mixing-length theory, and the code iteratively updates molecular abundances, opacities, and flux profiles until radiative and convective fluxes converge at every layer.
-At the end, this yields a self-consistent PT structure coupled to the planet’s chemical state. \\ \\ The atmosphere is constructed with the following opacity sourcess relevant for warm sub-Neptune atmospheres: H$_2$O, CO, CO$_2$, CH$_4$, NH$_3$, HCN, H$_2$S, C$_2$H$_2$ (HITRAN; see \cite{gordon2022hitran2020}), PH$_3$ \citep{sousa2015exomol}, Na, K(VALD3; see \cite{piskunov1995vald}), TiO (ExoMol; \cite{mckemmish2019exomol}), and VO (ExoMol; \cite{bowesman2024exomol}).
+We discretize each atmosphere among 160 layers over a pressure grid spanning $10^{2}$ to $10^{-7}$ bar.
+For each planet, we first compute a self-consistent pressure-temperature (PT) profile with \texttt{petitCODE}, which solves for radiative-convective and thermochemical equilibrium. and then use this structure as input to \texttt{VULCAN} to calculate disequilibrium abundance profiles. \\ \\ The atmosphere is constructed with the following opacity sources relevant for warm sub-Neptune atmospheres: H$_2$O, CO, CO$_2$, CH$_4$, NH$_3$, HCN, H$_2$S, C$_2$H$_2$ (HITRAN; see \cite{gordon2022hitran2020}), PH$_3$ \citep{sousa2015exomol}, Na, K(VALD3; see \cite{piskunov1995vald}), TiO (ExoMol; \cite{mckemmish2019exomol}), and VO (ExoMol; \cite{bowesman2024exomol}).
 The treatment of Continuum opacity includes the collision-induced absorption (CIA) for H$_2$–H$_2$ and H$_2$–He pairs \cite{borysow1988collison,borysow1989collision,borysow1989collision2,borysow2002collision,richard2012new} and H$^{-}$ bound–free absorption \citep{2008oasp.book.....G}.
 This similar opacity treatment is also followed in recent studies \citep{dubey2023polycyclic,dubey2024comparative,dubey2025quantified}.
 We assume cloud-free atmospheres for both planets.
 For V1298\,Tau\,b, this choice is supported by the HST/WFC3 observation \citep{barat2024first}, which revealed a clear atmosphere with no detectable aerosol opacity.
 For TOI-451\,c, no observations exist to date, and adopting a cloud-free configuration keeps consistency in the comparison of chemical and high-resolution spectroscopic detectability across the two systems. \\ \\ For V1298\,Tau\,b, we model the self-consistent PT profile by implementing the retrieved atmospheric parameters from \citet{barat2025metal}: carbon-to-oxygen ratio [C/O] = 0.23 and metallciity [M/H] = 10$^{1.05}$, and internal temperature [T$_{int}$] = 500 K. Elemental abundances are assigned using the metallicity and C/O ratio prescriptions of \cite{madhusudhan2012c,molliere2015model,woitke2018equilibrium,molaverdikhani2019cold1,dubey2023polycyclic,dubey2024comparative,dubey2025quantified}.
 Metallicity scales all heavy elements except H and He, and the C/O ratio is imposed by adjusting the oxygen abundance while carbon is held fixed.
 For TOI-451 c, since the atmosphere is not constrained from any observation, we compute different atmospheric structures assuming solar metallicity, a similar internal temperature of 500 K but spanning sub-solar, solar, and super-solar C/O ratios (C/O = 0.22, 0.55, and 0.80, respectively).
 This design captures the expected transition from H$_2$O-dominated to CO-dominated to CH$_4$-rich thermochemical regimes. \\